tytydraco/yessleep/out/The_Quiet_Stretch_Part_2.md

 It was taking me more than courage to live through all that.
 I was constantly cursing my decision of having become a truck driver.
 It felt like I was lured into that job by the universe itself, as though this road had been waiting for someone like me to notice it.

-Just how a normal trucker would, I looked to my right, not out of curiosity, but because I needed to know whether the road truly had rules, and whether they could be tested.
+Just how a normal trucker would, I looked to my right.
 What happened next made me keep my head straight ahead for the rest of the route.

 Looking to my right, I could see a road being built in real time.
 It stretched far beyond what my eyes could follow.
 A truck, moving with the speed of a jet, came hurling towards me.
 Terror seized me, and I immediately looked ahead again, accelerating fully.
 To my surprise, my head movement caused the approaching truck to disappear, along with the road itself.